Turkey's lira firms after Pompeo says he expects talks on U.S. pastor

-ISTANBUL (Reuters) - Turkey’s lira firmed more than 3 percent on Monday, boosted after U.S. Secretary of State Mike Pompeo said he expected discussions with Turkish officials this week over the fate of a U.S. pastor whose trial has strained relations.
+ISTANBUL (Reuters) - Turkey’s lira firmed more than 3 percent on Monday after U.S. Secretary of State Mike Pompeo said he expected discussions with Turkish officials this week over the fate of a U.S. pastor whose trial has strained relations.

-The lira has tumbled 40 percent against the dollar this year, hit by concerns about President Tayyip Erdogan’s grip on monetary policy and, more recently, the diplomatic row between Ankara and Washington.
+The lira has tumbled 40 percent against the dollar this year, hit by concerns about President Tayyip Erdogan’s influence on monetary policy and, more recently, the diplomatic row with Washington.

-U.S. President Donald Trump has slapped Turkey with tariffs over its trial of Andrew Brunson, an evangelical Christian pastor from North Carolina, who has lived in Turkey for more than two decades.
-He is facing terrorism charges that he denies.
+U.S. President Donald Trump has slapped tariffs on Turkey over its trial of Andrew Brunson, an evangelical Christian pastor from North Carolina, who has lived in Turkey for more than two decades.
+He is facing terrorism charges, which he denies.

-Pompeo, speaking to reporters in New York, said he expected U.S. talks with Turkish officials to take place this week to discuss Brunson’s fate.
+Pompeo told reporters in New York that he expected talks with Turkish officials to take place this week to discuss Brunson’s fate.
 Erdogan is visiting the United States this week for a United Nations meeting.

 “Yes he could be released this month.
 He should have been released last month.
 And he should be released today in fact.
 We have talked to the Turks.
 They know the expectations,” Pompeo told reporters in New York.